-From the Esplanade, where huge block letters spelling california originally stood, you now pass through a new Streamline Modern entrance facade, designed after Los Angeles’s Pan Pacific Auditorium.
-If it looks familiar, that’s because it can also be recognized as the entrance to Disney’s Hollywood Studios park in Florida.
+From the esplanade, where huge block letters spelling CALIFORNIA originally stood, you now pass through a Streamline Modern entrance facade, designed after Los Angeles’s fabled Pan Pacific Auditorium.
+(If it looks familiar, that’s because it can also be recognized as the entrance to Disney’s Hollywood Studios park in Florida.)

-The original hub area, called Sunshine Plaza, was dominated by a an arresting metal sculpture of the sun.
-In its place now stands the Storytellers statue, depicting a young Walt Disney with an early incarnation of Mickey Mouse, and a replica of the Carthay Circle Theater, which premiered Snow White and the Seven Dwarfs in 1937; in this incarnation, it encloses a restaurant and bar.
-In addition to serving as a point of departure for the various themed areas, Carthay Circle is one of the best places in the park to encounter the Disney characters and is also a great photo op.
+The hub area, called Carthay Circle, is home to the Storytellers statue (depicting a young Walt Disney with an early version of Mickey Mouse) and a replica of the Carthay Circle Theater, where Snow White and the Seven Dwarfs premiered in 1937; in this incarnation, it encloses an upscale restaurant and bar.